arcus/education_modules/intro_to_r_rstudio/intro_to_r_rstudio.md

 Before you are ready to write your own code, you might find it useful to work with an existing file.

 There are several ways to write R code using RStudio.
 We'll start with an R **script**.

 An R script is a text file that includes all the R code and any comments that you want to save in a file so you don't lose track of a process.

 For example, let's say that we know we'll want to work on some data stored in a .csv file, and it will take us several days or weeks to slowly write the code.
 We can use an R script to store what we've figured out so far.

 <div class = "hint">

 Pro tip:  You'll recognize an R script because it ends in `.R`!</div>

 In the lower right of your RStudio window, you should see a pane that has tabs marked "Files", "Plots", "Packages", "Help", and "Viewer".
-Click on the "Files" tab, open the name of this course (`intro_to_r_rstudio`) and find the R script.
+Click on the "Files" tab, click on the name of this course (`intro_to_r_rstudio`) to open that folder, and find the R script.
 Remember that R scripts end with the file extension `.R`.

 Did you find it?
 It's called `intro_to_R.R`.
 Click on the file name and it will open in a new "Source" pane which will appear as the upper left pane.
 You should see something similar to the graphic below.